 The museum exhibits in a former locomotive hall the history of the Südbahn Railway (Vienna-Trieste) with an emphasis on the route over the Semmering Pass (Semmering Railway).
 In a second locomotive shed a numerous collection of draisines is gathered.
 [German]

-The Murinsel in Graz is an artificial floating platform in the middle of the Mur river.
-US artist Vito Acconci designed this sort of island in 2003.
+The Murinsel in Graz is a floating platform in the Mur River.
+US artist Vito Acconci designed this construction in 2003.
 Two footbridges connect the platform with both banks of the river.
-Inside the dome, people in a café have a good time watching canoeists driving along the river.
+Inside the dome, visitors find a café where they can watch canoeists driving by.
 [German]

 On a train journey through Styria I took this photo through the windows of a local train.